saasquatch/default-theme/README.md

   };
 ```

-Note, for `programId:"classic"` to work for classic programs, it must be using `mint-components@1.1.3` or higher, otherwise use `programId: null`.
+Note, for `programId: "classic"` to work for classic programs, it must be using `mint-components@1.1.2` or higher, otherwise use `programId: null`.

+**IMPORTANT**: Make sure to update the version numbers of the imported packages to bring in the changes into the hybrid theme.
+This includes mint/vanilla component packages.
+It sometimes takes a few refreshes until a hybrid widget pulls in the most up to date packages after an update.